Jbeardsley8/markdown-editor/README.md

 # Markdown Live Editor

-A lightweight web app that lets you write and preview Markdown in real time, with built‑in formatting tools and a handy cheatsheet.
+A lightweight web app that lets you write and preview Markdown in real time, with built‑in formatting tools and a cheatsheet.

 ## Features